The Sociological Imagination

+Background

+Mills drafted the book during 12-month Fulbright visit to University of Copenhagen over the period 1956-1957.

 Grand theory

-In chapter two, Mills seems to be criticizing Parsonian Sociology.
-In this he directly addresses The Social System, written by Talcott Parsons.
+In chapter two, Mills seems to be criticizing Parsonian sociology, directly addressing The Social System, written by Talcott Parsons.

 In The Social System, Parsons describes the nature of the structure of society and the creation and maintenance of a culture through the socialization of individuals.
 Mills criticizes this tendency in sociology on several grounds.
-He argues for a more heterogeneous form of society in that he challenges the extent to which a single uniformity of society is indeed possible (Mills, 1959, 26-30).
+He argues for a more heterogeneous form of society in that he challenges the extent to which a single uniformity of society is indeed possible.

 Social order

 Mills criticizes the Parsonian formulation of social order, particularly the idea that social order can indeed be seen as a whole.
 He writes that every individual cannot simply be fully integrated into society and internalize all its cultural forms.
 Furthermore, such domination may be seen as a further extension of power and social stratification.

-Brewer (2004) sees The Sociological Imagination as an extension of Mills's other works on power and social stratification, i.e. The Power Elite and White Collar.

-According to Mills, what grand theorists call value orientation could in actuality be a form of domination and thereby may simply be a form of legitimation (Mills, 1959, 33-36).

 Role of social theory

-He further criticizes Parsonian Sociology on its ability to theorize as a form of pure abstraction that society can be understood irrespective of its historical and contextual nature without observation.
+He further criticizes Parsonian sociology on its ability to theorize as a form of pure abstraction that society can be understood irrespective of its historical and contextual nature without observation.

 He argues that society and its cultural symbols cannot be seen as self-determining and cannot be derived without reference to individuals and their consciousness.
 All power according to Parsons is based on a system of beliefs enforced by society, writes Mills.
-In this he criticizes Parsons for his view in terms of historical and social change and diversity (Mills, 1959, 40-46).
+In this he criticizes Parsons for his view in terms of historical and social change and diversity.

-He thereby criticizes the means by which a social order can be derived without observation (Mills, 1959, 46-48).
+He thereby criticizes the means by which a social order can be derived without observation.